At 15 months old, getting a head start on my book career.

 I also invent games and make puzzles for fun, especially language games to play with the immigrants I tutor.
 And, of course, I play games.
 My game closet is overflowing.

-For three months, as a teenage college student, I lived in New York City and worked as an intern at Dynamite!, a colorful magazine for kids.
-They even let me write some of the articles: how ice cream is made, the history of Frisbees, flower decorating, the artistic weirdness of Magritte, you name it.
+For three months, as a teenage college student, I lived in New York City and worked as an intern at Dynamite!, a colorful magazine for kids published by Scholastic (though it's no longer around).
+The editors even let me write some of the articles: how ice cream is made, the history of Frisbees, flower decorating, the artistic weirdness of Magritte, you name it.
 I had fun!
 Just as importantly, I learned how to write for kids, thanks to a wonderful, young-at-heart editor, Grace Maccarone.

 What other jobs did you do?